Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Perspectives for AI policy

-\textbf{Going beyond judicial contestability in lawmaking and public policy.} The majority of the interviewees were familiar with judicial means of contestation and unfamiliar with non-judicial ones, which explains why this aspect of contestability remained overlooked in regulatory initiatives until now~\cite{kaminski2021right}.
+The majority of the interviewees were familiar with judicial means of contestation and unfamiliar with non-judicial ones, which explains why this aspect of contestability remained overlooked in regulatory initiatives until now~\cite{kaminski2021right}.
 We argue that public institutions should adopt a more holistic approach to contestability that goes beyond ``complying to the letter'' to improve trust and acceptability.
 To this end, non-judicial means to implement contestability could be better leveraged in legal instruments guiding the implementation of AI regulations, especially as standards are developing into means of judicial control~\cite{schapel2013, gornet_european_2024}.
-While policy needs to decide \textit{what} can be contested, \textit{who} can contest and \textit{who} is accountable, and \textit{which types of review} should be put in place~\cite{lyons2022_conceptualising}, design and HCI research has proposed ways for non-judicial contestation.
+While policy needs to decide \textit{what} can be contested, \textit{who} can contest, \textit{who} is accountable, and \textit{which types of review} should be put in place~\cite{lyons2022_conceptualising}, internal AI governance systems should ensure ways for non-judicial contestation.
 These include tools for scrutiny, annual assessments, or differential treatment (i.e., room to negotiate decisions between decision subjects and operators)~\cite{alfrink2024envisioning}.
 Such mechanisms should ensure that decision subjects are given an opportunity to understand their situation~\cite{lyons_whats_2022} and can articulate their voice in the process~\cite{yurrita_disentangling_2023}.
-Public institutions can thus benefit from engaging with design and HCI researchers regarding the implementation of contestability in AI system design.
+Public institutions can benefit from engaging with design and HCI researchers regarding the implementation of contestability in AI system design.